oskarhs/AutoHist.jl/README.md

 The keyword argument `rule` determines the method used to construct the histogram for both of the histogram functions.
 The rule used to construct the histogram can be changed by setting `rule` equal to a string indicating the method to be used.

-The default method is the fully Bayesian approach of Simensen (2025), corresponding to keyword `"bayes"`.
+The default method is the Bayesian approach of Simensen et al. (2025), corresponding to keyword `rule="bayes"`.

 A detailed description of the supported methods will be added at a later point in time.
 A list of the supported methods, along with their corresponding keywords can be found below.